FKarl/Graph-MLP-Sampling/README.md

   * Python **3.7**

 ## Installation
-First install PyTorch and PyTorch-Geometric (PyG).
+First, create a new virtual environment or use your global one and install PyTorch and PyTorch-Geometric (PyG).

 Install the correct **PyTorch** version for your system from [the official website](https://pytorch.org/get-started/locally/).
 Then install the corresponding **PyG** version (correct PyTorch version and same CUDA version) from [here](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html).